- Travel and Places»

 On a short half-day visit to Chiang Khan, the Walking Street and the Promenade may be all one has time to see - a stroll along the road, a sampling of the food, shopping for curios and other souvenirs, and then as dusk falls - a chance to sit by the banks of the Mekong to watch a rich orange sunset over the forested hills of northern Thailand and southern Laos.
 It's a few hours well spent.

 (My thanks to Fern Butsawa, Cheewa Ruangsawang and Wanna Sonkunha for accompanying me on my visits to Chiang Khan)

 Chiang Khan Culture, Countryside and Riverside

 But if one can spend a weekend here, there is more to see and do in and around Chiang Khan than to merely walk down this one street.
 Anyone who visits for two or three days will want to explore the surrounding countryside, seek out the many local temples, see more of the local culture - perhaps more genuinely authentic than some of that on the Street - and take a boat trip on the legendary Mekong.
 These and other attractions will all be covered in the second part of this photoessay about the town of Chiang Khan.
-The second article will be published during March.
+That second article will be published in due course.

 - Thailand - A Travel Guide with Links to other Pages About Thailand